Dog Sign Langauge: Top 10 Hand Signals for Dogs

 3. Come Command

 The come command is still one of the most important commands to train a dog.
-Teach the dog command ‘come’ by starting with your hand held open by your side.
+Teach the dog to come to you by starting with your hand held open by your side.
 Then bring the hand up diagonally to your opposite shoulder.

 4. Stand

-Many pet owners never think about training their dogs to stand.
+Many pet owners never think about training their dogs to stand back up after they are in a down position.
 However, your dog can never know too many commands.
-When teaching your dog to sit, you hold a treat in your hand near your dog’s nose and draw it up and back.
+When teaching your dog to sit, you hold a treat in your hand near your dog’s nose and draw it up and forward towards them.
 The stand command is the opposite.

 Once your dog understands the shape and motion of your hand, you can phase out the treat and verbal cue.